c-mart/dontmoderateme/planning.md

 - One PostgreSQL container for both dev and testing databases

 ## Done
+- Don't bother people with recaptcha when editing existing monitors or creating new ones.
+Add recaptcha back in if I have a spam/bot problem.
 - Pretty up/down icons
 - Forward info@dontmoderate.me to me
 - testing should happen against a postresql database, prob running in a container